-March is Sleep Awareness Month and a good time to remind ourselves just how important a good night's sleep can be for our health and overall wellbeing.
+No matter the season, getting a good night’s sleep is a benefit to our health and well-being.
 Making sure we’re getting enough quality sleep becomes even more important as we age because the aging process can produce changes in sleep patterns.

-Changes in sleep patterns age vary a great deal from person to person.
-Some people seemto have little or no changes.
-However, there are some changes that are common among seniors.
+Changes in sleep patterns based on age vary a great deal from person to person.
+Some people seem to have little or no changes.
+However, some changes are common among seniors.

 - Trouble falling asleep.
 One study of adults over 65 found that 13 percent of men and 36 percent of women take over 30 minutes just to fall asleep.
 If that’s true for you and you’re still getting up at the same time in the morning, that can add up to a lot of lost sleep.